Mlkurta/ENCE_3100_Michael_Kurta/Lab7/readme.md

 This project is a challenge in mixing synchronous with asynchronous logic, and at least for me, timing of the data ready signal.

 ## Async Receiver
 This module uses a clock, but detects the UART input asynchronously.
-It passes its own data and ready signals to a Char synchronizer.
+The module then makes the signal synchronous by registering the data, and then emitting an enable pulse when the data is ready to be read by the Finite State Machine (FSM) module.
+WIthout this, data would still go to the FSM, but it would not be read correctly.

 ## Char synchronizer
 This module synchronizes the data and ready signals so the FSM_Hello module is also synchronized.
 I tried omitting this module, but it didn't work.